 As children go through puberty, they need more calories to fuel the changes of the body and more calcium to build bone mass.
-Encourage your child to drink milk, eat yogurt or other calcium-rich foods.
-This is also a time where some kids may try to restrict their diet as they become more body conscious.
-Parents should pay attention to their child and recognize when unhealthy eating patterns develop, like too much fast food or skipping meals all together.
+Encourage your child to drink milk, eat yogurt, or other calcium-rich foods.
+This is also a time where some kids may try to restrict their diet as they become more body-conscious.
+Parents should pay attention to their children and recognize when unhealthy eating patterns develop, like too much fast food or skipping meals altogether.
 Having family dinners at least a few days a week is a great way to promote healthy eating and simply connect.

 As teen girls start menstruating, they will need to increase their iron intake.
-Foods high in iron include spinach and broccoli, cereals, beans, quinoa, red meat or tofu.
-Teen boys will need to increase their protein intake as they’re growth rate increases.
+Foods high in iron include spinach and broccoli, cereals, beans, quinoa, red meat, or tofu.
+Teen boys will need to increase their protein intake as their growth rate increases.
 High protein choices include eggs, nuts, Greek yogurt or milk, broccoli, quinoa, and lean beef or tuna.

 Getting your child to become a healthy eater may feel like an uphill battle at times, but it’s worth the fight.
 Children’s Medical Center is in your corner and ready to answer any questions you may have.